dwwe2017/php-orm-rf-module-skeletton/README.md

 ````
 The command starts a watcher that automatically compiles the .jsx files in the ```src/fronted``` directory with every change and saves them in the folder ```src/views```.
 To stop the watch process, simply press Ctrl + C.

-In order for the system to know that this action even exists, you only need to make it known in the associated index controller under ```src/src/Controllers/IndexController.php```.
-To do this, we simply create the method indexAction, which then represents itself in the corresponding controller class
+In order for the system to know that this action even exists, you only need to make it known in the associated index controller under "src / src / Controllers / IndexController.php".
+For this we simply create the method indexAction as follows:
 ```php
 namespace Modules\Dashboard\Controllers;